Curve Classes on Rationally Connected Varieties: Proof of the Main Theorem

 Now we can prove our main theorem.

-\begin{proof} Take $Y=X\times \mathbb{P}^1$, for any irreducible curve $C\subset X$, lift it to a curve $C'$ in $X\times{0} \subset Y$.
-Since $Y$ is rationally connected, we can add enough free curves of $Y$ which are horizontal with respect to the projection $Y\to \mathbb{P}^1$, such that the comb can be deformed by Lemma \ref{smoothing} to a multisection $M$ of the fibration $Y\to \mathbb{P}^1$.
-Then by Theorem \ref{main}, we can add some other rational curves to $M$ to be deformed to a flexible curve, and then by Proposition \ref{degeneration}, it can be degenerated to a sum of rational curves, so $C'$ is algebraically equivalent to an integral sum of rational curves in $Y$, the rest is simply pushing forward back to $X$.
+\begin{proof} Define $\mathcal{Y}$ to be $X\times \mathbb{P}^1$.
+For every irreducible curve $C\subset X$, lift $C$ to a curve $C'$ in $X\times{0}$, inside $\mathcal{Y}$.
+Since $\mathcal{Y}$ is rationally connected, we can add enough free curves of $\mathcal{Y}$ which are horizontal with respect to the projection $\mathcal{Y}\to \mathbb{P}^1$, such that the {\it comb} can be deformed by Lemma \ref{smoothing} to a multisection $M$ of the fibration $\pi: \mathcal{Y}\to \mathbb{P}^1$.
+Then by Theorem \ref{main}, since the trivial family has good reduction everywhere, we can add some other rational curves to $M$ to be smoothed to a {\it flexible} curve.
+Then by Proposition \ref{degeneration}, it can be degenerated to a sum of rational curves.
+So $C'$ is algebraically equivalent to an integral sum of rational curves in $\mathcal{Y}$.
+The rest is simply pushing forward by the projection back to $X$.

 \end{proof}